osmo-tool/osmo/README.md

 or direct [link](http://central.maven.org/maven2/net/kanstren/osmo/osmotester/3.5.0/osmotester-3.5.0.jar)

-There should be no real dependencies to use the core generator, so just the jar will do most of the time.
+The required core dependencies should be only Log4J2 (api and core jars).
 Some of the reports use Velocity, and some of the JUnit integration uses JUnit.
-But those should not be strict requirements.
+But those should not be strict requirements if you do not use those features.

 Documentation
 -------------